skramm/homog2d/docs/homog2d_qa.md

 please add <code>#define HOMOG2D_DEBUGMODE</code> just above <code>#include "homog2d.hpp"</code>,
 and log the error stream of your program:<br>
 <code>./myapp 2>stderr</code><br>
-then open an issue [here](https://github.com/skramm/homog2d/issues) and include that output (after removing non relevant parts), so this can be checked and corrected.
+then open an issue (https://github.com/skramm/homog2d/issues) and include that output after removing non relevant parts, so this can be checked and corrected.
 </dd>

 <dt>